Toeplitz Operators Defined between K\"othe Spaces: Introduction

 \section{Introduction}

-The theory of Toeplitz operators defined on a Hilbert space such as Hardy and Bergman spaces is well-studied.
+The theory of Toeplitz operators defined on a Hilbert space such as the Hardy and the Bergman spaces is well-studied.
 The significance of this theory lies in the connection between operator theory and function spaces.
+The matrix of a Toeplitz operator defined on Hardy space of unit disk $H^{2}(\mathbb{D})$ is a Toeplitz matrix.
+Moreover, any bounded operator on $H^{2}(\mathbb{D})$ whose associated matrix is a Toeplitz matrix is a Toeplitz operator.
+We direct the reader to \cite{Ros} for more information about Toeplitz operators defined on $H^{2}(\mathbb{D})$.
 In recent years, Toeplitz operators, whose "associated" matrix is Toeplitz, are defined for more general topological vector spaces.
 For instance, in \cite{DJ}, Doma\'nski and Jasiczak developed the analogous theory for the space of $\mathcal{A}(\mathbb{R})$ real analytic functions on the real line.
-This space is not Banach space, even not a metrizable space.
+This space is not a Banach space, even not a metrizable space.
 In \cite{J}, Jasiczak introduced and characterized the class of Toeplitz operators on the Fr\'echet space of all entire functions $\mathcal{O}(\mathbb{C})$.

 In \cite{J}, Jasiczak defined a continuous linear operator on $\mathcal{O}(\mathbb{C})$ as a Toeplitz operator if its matrix is a Toeplitz matrix.
-The matrix of an operator is defined with respect to the Schauder basis $(z_{n})_{n\in{N_{0}}}$.
-In this case, the symbol of a Toeplitz operator comes from the space $\mathcal{O}(\mathbb{C})\oplus (\mathcal{O}(\mathbb{C}))^{\prime}_{b}$, here $(\mathcal{O}(\mathbb{C}))^{\prime}_{b}$ is the strong dual of $\mathcal{O}(\mathbb{C})$.
+The matrix of an operator is defined with respect to the Schauder basis $(z^{n})_{n\in{N_{0}}}$.
+In this case, the symbol of a Toeplitz operator comes from the space $\mathcal{O}(\mathbb{C})\oplus (\mathcal{O}(\mathbb{C}))^{\prime}_{b}$ here $(\mathcal{O}(\mathbb{C}))^{\prime}_{b}$ is the strong dual of $\mathcal{O}(\mathbb{C})$.
 The space of entire functions $\mathcal{O}(\mathbb{C})$ is isomorphic to a power series space of infinite type $\Lambda_{\infty}(n)$.
 By taking inspiration from Jasiczak paper \cite{J}, we will define Toeplitz operators on more general power series spaces of finite or infinite type.
 Similarly, we will show that the symbol space is $\Lambda_{r}(\alpha)\oplus (\Lambda_{r}(\alpha))^{\prime}$, for $r=1,\infty$.
 We will also search the compactness of these operators and mention the conditions for the tameness of the families consisting of Toeplitz operators.